 1. GENERAL INFO RMATION 1.1.
 Course Associate Professor Hrvoje 1.6.
-Year of the study 2 nd year teacher Valpotić programme 2 your 1.2.
-Name of the course Basic animal nutrition 1.7.
-Credits (ECTS) 3,5 1.3.
+Year of the study 2 nd year teacher Valpotić programme 1.2.
+Name of the Basic animal nutrition 3,5 course 1.7.
+Credits (ECTS) 0,0 1.3.
 Associate teachers Full professor Željko Mikulec, Assistant Professor Diana Brozić (vice course leader), Ana Marija Kovač DVM 1.8.
 Type of instruction (number of hours L + S + E + e-learning) 15 L + 30 E 1.4.
 Study programme (undergraduate, graduate, integrated) Integrated undergraduate and graduate study of veterinary medicine 1.9.
 Expected enrolment in the course 1.5.
 Status of the course Compulsatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 2.
-COUSE DESCRI 2.1.
-Course objectives After successfully passing the exam of the course "Basic Animal Nutrition" students will gain basic knowledge in the area of animal nutrition necessary for a better understanding of the course "Applied Animal Nutrition" which starts the following semester.
-This means that students are familiar with the chemical components of feed, nutritive values of different groups of feedstuffs, and are able to apply this knowledge.
-In addition, students will be trained for autonomous organoleptic testing of feedstuffs propriety, their sampling, taking part in different methods of feed analysis, and interpretation of the results.
-2.2 Course enrolment requirements and entry competences required for the course Completed final exam in Medicinal Chemistry.
-2.3.
+COUSE DESCRI PTION 2.1.
+Course objectives will gain basic knowledge in understanding of the course semester.
+This means that s feed, nutritive values of diffe knowledge.
+In addition, stu e exam of the course "Basic A the area of animal nutrition" w "Applied Animal Nutrition" w tudents are familiar with the erent groups of feedstuffs, and dents will be trained for au y, their sampling, taking parti- tion of the results. n necessary for a better which starts the following chemical components of nd are able to apply this utonomous organoleptic 2.2 Course Completed final exam in Med icipal Chomistry enrolment requirements and entry competences required for the course 2.3.
 Learning outcomes at the level of the programme to which the course contributes 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Understand basic concepts about nutrients Have an insight into analytical methods and basic chemical analysis of feed Estimate the nutritional value of feeds Understand the variations between feed mixtures and pet food Have knowledge about substances that can contaminate feed 2.5.
+Learning - Understand basic conce epts about nutrients outcomes alytical methods and basic ch emical analysis of feed expected at the - Estimate the nutritional - level of the course ns between feed mixtures and d pet food (4 to 10 learning ubstances that can contamin • outcomes) - 2.5.
 Course content broken down in detail by weekly class schedule (syllabus) and current status in science Chemical analysis of feed (S composition.
 Interpretation of feeds.
 Feed water content. amino acid content of feed of protein.
 Digestible protein determining crude protein role in veterinary medicine.
 (I e.
 Interaction: soil, plant, anim Sampling for analysis.
-Analytic of feed analysis.); 3.
+Analyti of feed analysis.); 3.
 Water a Methods for determining mo (Nitrogenous feeds.
 Biologica and amino acids.
 Crude in feedstuffs.
-Protein in Methods for determining cark al. Feed production.); 2. cal methods.
+Protein in Methods for determining carl al. Feed production.); 2. cal methods.
 Basic feed and dry matter (Water in bisture.); 4.
 Protein and al value of protein.
 Ideal protein.
 Methods for ruminant nutrition.); 5.